Greece Moments Greece Moments

 Cooking Class at Votsalo

-The environment could hardly be more fitting, chopping and cooking takes place in an outdoor kitchen in the idyllic vegetable garden of the plant.
+The setting could hardly be more fitting — chopping and cooking takes place in an outdoor kitchen in the idyllic vegetable garden of the estate.
 Depending on the season, the ingredients are harvested as fresh as possible from the vegetable patch.
-All participants are actively involved in the preparation of the food.
-Chef Katharina is on hand with advice and support.
+All participants are actively involved in preparing the food, and chef Katharina is on hand with advice and assistance throughout.

 kochkurs andros votsalo estate